ParthJadhav/Rust_Search/README.md

     .build()
     .collect();
 ```

+👉 For more examples, please refer to the [Documentation](https://docs.rs/rust_search/latest/rust_search/)

 ## Contribute
 Any contributions would be greatly valued as this library is still in its early stages.
 Things you can contribute to: